 I’ve worked primarily in recruitment, marketing and admissions roles over that time but also have some experience in the charity sector working with blind and partially sighted people and in the private sector working with clinicians in IVF clinics.

 I’m passionate about collaboration and building positive team cultures through compassionate leadership and have won sector awards for my contribution in these areas.
-I’ve spoken at regional and national events on these topics and on effective relationship building.
+I’ve regularly spoken at regional and national events on these topics and on effective relationship building.

 Whilst employed in these roles I’ve also held voluntary positions as North East, Yorkshire and Humberside Chair for a regional group for recruitment and marketing professionals and have been Co-Chair of a Local Governing Body for a secondary school in South Yorkshire.
 I have also taken on welfare roles supporting university students with their wellbeing.